Service Terms and Conditions Agreement

 (6) Ptera shall not be obligated to provide the Service during Monthly Billing Cycles for which Customer has not paid the applicable Monthly Fees in advance.
 If at any time Customer’s account has past due amounts or upon Customer’s violation of this Agreement (including any documents incorporated by reference herein), Ptera may, in Ptera’s sole and absolute discretion, suspend provision of the Service to Customer and/or terminate this Agreement.
 Amounts are past due if not paid before the first calendar day of Customer’s Monthly Billing Cycle.
 Customer understands, acknowledges and agrees that Ptera is not required to provide notice before suspending or disabling the Service and/or terminating the Customer’s account or this Agreement, and Ptera will not be liable to Customer or any Authorized User for any such suspension, disabling or termination or any damages that may result therefrom.
-In order to restore service after a disconnection, Customer agrees to pay the applicable “Re-installment Fee” set forth in the COS.
+In order to restore service after a disconnection, Customer agrees to pay the applicable fees to reestablish service.

 (7) For the Ptera Service generally, Customer also agrees to pay all applicable federal, state, and local taxes and fees, including without limitation those imposed after the date of execution of the COS.